statisticalbiotechnology/cb2030/qa/pathway.md

 1. I am a bit confused about the plots obtained from the Gene Set Enrichment Analysis in the jupyter notebook.
 What does it mean to have a negative enrichment score (as in the plot)?
 Is it correlated to down-regulation of the genes in the pathway?
     > Yes, it means that the downwards trend is stronger than the upwards trend at that part of the plot.
 However, gsea cares about the "leading edge", i.e. the left most part of the plot.

-1. What does the plot below the enrichment score tell us?
-Can you explain the difference between the axes and why it is a vertical line in the middle of the plot?
-    > It is pretty well described by Subramanian *et al.* in my mind.
-The line gives you marks the median of all investigated genes.

-1. In the paper Subramnaian et al,  the author talks about the three key elements of GSEA.
-In the first method of the calculation of enrichment score, what does the author mean by running-sum statistic?
-Is it the score assigned to a gene according to the relevance of occurrence in a particular phenotype?
-  > They talk about the ES score, i.e. their cumulative sum statistic.

-1. What is meant by  a gene set being over represented?
-Is it that a gene is falsely or ranked by chance in the top or bottom of L?
-  > In the context of Subramnaian et al that is the right interpretation.

-1. In GSEA, my understanding to the Gene set S is that it is a set of all genes that involved in a biochemical pathway and L is a set of genes that are differentially expressed.
+2. In GSEA, my understanding to the Gene set S is that it is a set of all genes that involved in a biochemical pathway and L is a set of genes that are differentially expressed.
 As it is mentioned in the GSEA paper, "The goal of GSEA is to determine whether members of a gene set S tend to occur toward the top (or bottom) of the list L." When calculating the ES, the score is increased when the gene in L is in S and degreased when the gene in L is not in S. If so,  how could  this method be able to measure whether the gene in set S tends to occur at the two extremes of L?
   > Could you help me by explaining how their proposed method would not "determine whether members of a gene set S tend to occur toward the top (or bottom) of the list L"?